neondatabase/neon/docs/rfcs/025-generation-numbers.md

 pageserver B, then it is dangerous for A to do any object deletions, even of objects that it wrote itself, because pageserver's B metadata might reference those objects.

-We may solve this by inserting a "generation validation" step between the write of a remote index that un-links a particular object from the index, and the actual deletion of the object, such that deletions strictly obey the following ordering:
+We solve this by inserting a "generation validation" step between the write of a remote index that un-links a particular object from the index, and the actual deletion of the object, such that deletions strictly obey the following ordering: